chrisjgil/Python-FINAL/README.md

 # Prompt the user to enter the output file name

 output_file_name = input("Enter the name of the output file:")
+Enter the name of the output file: Sumo_Protein.txt
 ```